 Have I missed the boat?

 Prospective property investors thinking of dipping their toes into the residential property market, or those landlords looking to expand their portfolios might be asking; have I missed the boat?
-Well, as property prices surge to a record high, here are my thoughts on the property market, for what they are worth.
+Well, as property prices surge to a record high, here are my thoughts on the residential property market and house prices in general.
 Feel free to agree, disagree or offer your view.

 Property investment is a game of 2 halves

-Anybody investing in prime residential property markets such as London, with its booming rents and soaring prices must be thinking – “What down turn?”
+Anybody investing in prime residential property markets such as London, with its booming rents and soaring prices must be thinking – “What’s a down turn?” despite the slow down in luxury house price growth.

-But for those landlords who have invested out in the regions, outside of a few Teflon towns such as: Harrogate and Bath, must be thinking – “What house price recovery?”
+As for us mortal landlords who have invested out in the regions, outside of a few Teflon towns such as: Harrogate and Bath, must be thinking – “What house price recovery?”

 It really is a nation of two halves.